fursuf1/SQL-Project-LHL/cleaning_data.md

 UPDATE all_sessions SET ecommerceactionoption = COALESCE (ecommerceactionoption, 'NA')

-*verifying if all went ok and data searchable
+## Verifying if all went ok and data searchable

 SELECT fullvisitorid FROM all_sessions GROUP BY fullvisitorid HAVING COUNT(*) > 1

-*Creating new cleaned table
+## Creating new cleaned table

 CREATE TABLE salesbysku AS
 SELECT DISTINCT productsku, CAST(totalordered AS integer) AS totalordered